alexbfree/thesis/src/chapter-1.md

 ### Publications from other work{#1.3.2.4}

-During the same timeframe as this PhD, I have also contributed to a number of publications tangential to my primary research agenda:
+During the same timeframe as this PhD, I have also contributed to a number of publications from peripheral work [[Appendix D](#appendix-d)] tangential to my primary research agenda:

 - As a researcher and developer on the Connected Health Cities SILVER project [[3.4.1.1](#3.4.1.1)], I contributed to work published through Newcastle University's internal report to CHC (not publicly available) and the [overall impact report](https://web.archive.org/web/20211225192408/https://www.chc-impact-report.co.uk/) [@ConnectedHealthCities2021impact,129-130], and more directly published [demonstration videos](https://eprints.ncl.ac.uk/273839) [@bowyer2019silvervideo] of a health data interface prototype developed by myself and Stuart Wheater.
 - As a researcher and developer on DERC's Healthy Eating project, I developed interface prototypes (no longer online) and was co-author to two research publications [at BCS 2021](https://doi.org/10.14236/ewic/HCI2021.16) [@goffe2021] and [in Interacting with Computers](https://doi.org/10.1093/iwc/iwac015) [@goffe2022].
-- As a research intern on BBC R&D's Cornmarket project [TODO ADD REF], I published an internal research report [TODO ADD REF] into personal data store design, as well as a 'stimulus presentation' to launch an internal hack week and a BBC blog article about the work (which was not officially published) [TODO ADD REF].
+- As a research intern on BBC R&D's Cornmarket project [@sharp2021], I published an internal research report [TODO ADD REF] into personal data store design, as well as a 'stimulus presentation' to launch an internal hack week and a BBC blog article about the work (which was not officially published) [TODO ADD REF].
 - As project leader, data access coach and researcher at Hestia.ai, I was a lead author on [a research report auditing the data economy](https://doi.org/10.5281/zenodo.6554177) [@bowyer2022hestia], and co-author on [a research report on power mechanisms in the data economy](https://doi.org/10.5281/zenodo.6554155) [@pidoux2022].

 The structure of this thesis{#1.4}